AightBits/DeepTalk/README.md

 ## 🚀 Features

-- **📡 Streamlit UI** – Intuitive interface for interacting with DeepSeek-R1.
+- **📡 Streamlit UI** – Intuitive interface for interacting with DeepSeek-R1 and Qwen-QwQ.
 - **🧠 CoT Segmentation** – Extracts `<think></think>` reasoning while **preventing stale CoT retention**.
 - **📡 Real-time Streaming** – Displays LLM responses **as they are generated**.
 - **📌 Live CoT View** – CoT reasoning is displayed **separately in real-time** but excluded from history.